Skip to content

 • Verify the environment is correctly configured with the required variables.

-You now have Claude Code connected to a Gram-hosted MCP server with vibe-checking capabilities.
+You now have Claude Code connected to a Gram-hosted MCP server with task management capabilities.

 Ready to build your own MCP server?
 Try Gram today and see how easy it is to turn any API into agent-ready tools.